Fasten (company): Driver fees

-Fasten takes a fixed $0.99 commission for every trip completed by a driver, unlike competitors Uber and Lyft, which both take around 20-30% of the fare riders pay.
-According to its website, Fasten drivers can also elect to pay a fixed $20 daily fee or $80 weekly fee, pocketing in whole all fares made during this period.
+Fasten took a fixed $0.99 commission for every trip completed by a driver, unlike competitors Uber and Lyft, which both take around 20-30% of the fare riders pay.
+According to its website, Fasten drivers could also elect to pay a fixed $20 daily fee or $80 weekly fee, pocketing in whole all fares made during this period.

-Drivers use their own cars, and must pay for their own fuel, car maintenance, and car insurance.
-During the ride, Fasten also offers additional and increasing levels of insurance coverage while a driver is looking for riders, while a driver is in transit to pick up a passenger, and while a passenger is on the ride, respectively.
+Drivers used their own cars, and paid for their own fuel, car maintenance, and car insurance.
+During the ride, Fasten also offered additional and increasing levels of insurance coverage while a driver is looking for riders, was in transit to pick up a passenger, and while a passenger was on the ride.

-Drivers must undergo rigorous background checks before being allowed to work for Fasten.
-The company reviews an applicants county and federal courthouse records, state criminal databases, national sex offender registry, social security history, and motor vehicle records.
+Fasten performed background checks on drivers.
 Evdakov also stated that Fasten requires drivers' cars to be manufactured later than 2005 for safety reasons.